 Existing satellite mission design and engineering tools have complex user interfaces and workflows.
 As a result, these tools require significant experience and training in order to be used effectively.
 By focusing on most, but not all space missions, Sedaro Satellite is able to provide simplified, streamlined interfaces and workflows.
-This enables non-experts to rapidly generate accurate results and optimized designs.
+This enables non-experts to quickly and efficiently generate accurate results and optimized designs.

 With clean aesthetics and intuitive workflows, Sedaro Satellite aims to lead a shift away from the complicated, expert-only tools that are currently the norm in satellite mission design and engineering.

-Sedaro Satellite is a cloud-based software-as-a-service (SaaS) application, hosted on ITAR-compliant AWS servers and accessible via a web browser.
-This allows for constant improvement, practically unlimited computing resources, and streamlined licensing and trials.
+Sedaro Satellite is a cloud-based software-as-a-service (SaaS) application, hosted on AWS servers and accessible via a web browser.
+This allows for constant improvement, practically unlimited computing resources, and streamlined/flexible licensing and trials.

 Sedaro Satellite is in a closed beta!
 Sign up below if you are interested in participating:

 Sedaro Technologies is pleased to announce its award of an AFWERX 20.3 Direct-to-Phase II SBIR contract for their proposal titled "Accelerated Power System Design with Sedaro Satellite”.
 At the end of this project, the Energy Balance Module will be completed, validated, beta tested, and deployed - further rounding out the capability of Sedaro Satellite for fully integrated digital satellite engineering.

 The Energy Balance Module will simulate operation of the core elements of a satellite power architecture: solar array power generation, battery energy storage, electrical power system power processing, and loads.
 Sedaro Satellite users will be able to utilize these simulations to design their power system and inform their orbit, pointing, and ConOps design.